-The BNY Mellon Brussels Branch operating model initiative has now been finalized resulting in the transfer of about 95% of BNY Mellon's Brussels Branch clients to other branches of BNY Mellon's US Institutional Bank and the remaining part to the BNY Mellon SANV.
+The closure of the BNY Mellon Brussels Branch has resulted in the transfer of about 95% of BNY Mellon's Brussels Branch clients to other branches of BNY Mellon's US Institutional Bank and the remaining part to the BNY Mellon SA/NV.
+The outcome of these transfers has reduced the inter-affiliate client portion.